Certainty Driven Consistency Loss on Multi-Teacher Networks for Semi-Supervised Learning: Related work

-A few uncertainty modelling methods have been proposed based on Bayesian neural network~\cite{neal2012bayesian,li2015stochastic,gal2016dropout,lakshminarayanan2017simple,springenberg2016bayesian}.
-One of them is Monte Carlo dropout proposed by~\cite{gal2015bayesian,gal2016dropout}.
+\paragraph{Uncertainty modelling} A few uncertainty modelling methods have been proposed based on Bayesian neural network~\cite{li2015stochastic,gal2016dropout,lakshminarayanan2017simple,springenberg2016bayesian}.
+One of them is Monte Carlo dropout proposed by~\cite{gal2016dropout,gal2015bayesian}.
 They theoretically prove that dropout at test time can be used to approximate a model's uncertainty.
 However, this uncertainty is only used during testing, which does not influence the training process.
 We extend this uncertainty modelling approach into training to evaluate the uncertainty of the predictions in SSL.
-Furthermore, our uncertainty also takes the local smoothness into consideration.
+Furthermore, our uncertainty also takes the local smoothness into consideration, in order to model both data uncertainty and model uncertainty~\cite{kendall2017uncertainties}.

-Our method adapts progressive learning strategy and an uncertainty indicator to let the student gradually learn from certain targets to less certain ones, which relate to curriculum learning~\cite{bengio2009curriculum} and active learning ~\cite{settles2009active}. \cite{bengio2009curriculum} first propose progressive learning paradigm that organizing the training data from easy to hard, indicated by entropy, improves the performance.
-In active learning~\cite{settles2009active}, similar indicators have been used to guide decisions about which data point to label next.
+\paragraph{Curriculum learning and active learning} Our method adapts progressive learning strategy and an uncertainty indicator to let the student gradually learn from certain targets to less certain ones, which relate to curriculum learning~\cite{bengio2009curriculum} and active learning ~\cite{settles2009active}.
+Bengio et al.~\cite{bengio2009curriculum} first propose a progressive learning paradigm which organizes the training data from easiest to hardest.
+In active learning~\cite{settles2009active,matiz2019inductive}, similar indicators have been used to guide decisions about which data point to label next.
 In general, we all rely on some indicators to evaluate the training data.
 However, to our knowledge, applying this indicator in terms of the consistency regularization to SSL is new, and has not been explored before.

-\cite{hinton2015distilling} introduces a temperature parameter to make a student pay more equal attention to match different logits of teacher’s predictions, it argues that in a high temperature limit, minimizing a cross-entropy error is equivalent to minimizing the difference of teacher's logits and student's logits.
-With a low temperature, the student should pay less attention to the logits that are lower than the average level~\cite{hinton2015distilling}. \cite{2018born} proposes “born again" neural networks, which train networks in generations, instead of keeping a static teacher. \cite{2018deepmutual} introduces a pool of different initialized student networks and let them to learn from each other.
-It claims that the variation of next most likely classes between different initialized networks can provide additional useful knowledge to improve generalization ability. \cite{yang2019distill} suggests that learning the inter-class relationship from the top $k$ confidence scores is better than learning from the whole distribution, since the top $k$ scores contain higher quality of inter-class similarity information.